SQ News

 Location: Screen Queensland Studios, Cairns

-The first workshop will cover the foundations of pitching, including the who, what and why of your project, pitching etiquette and essential support materials.
+In the first workshop, you will master the art of pitching — discover how to clearly define the who, what and why of your project, learn professional pitching etiquette and create essential support materials.

 The NQ Screen Skills: Postcode Doesn’t Matter Pitching Bootcamp is delivered as part of our North Queensland Regional Program.